SacreeBandeDePote/PLD_Agile/README.md

 1. First, load a map (small, medium or big).
 You can find maps in `agile/Data/fichiersXML/` using `file -> Load Map` [Load map](http://imgur.com/Dbo2kVfl.png)

 2. Load a delivery request.
-You can find delivery in `agile/Data/fichiersXML/` using `file -> Load Deliveries`
+You can find delivery request file in `agile/Data/fichiersXML/` using `file -> Load Deliveries`

 ### key shortcuts